dolev225/terraform-project/README.md

-## 🥷🏽 NinjaSketch
+## Terraform - setup

-This repository automates the deployment of a VPC and a EC2 instance.
+This repository automates the deployment of a EC2 instance and LB

 ## 📦 Prerequisites
 * [Terraform](https://www.terraform.io/downloads.html) v1.0.0+
 * Configured AWS CLI (`aws configure`)
-*

 ## Architecture
 This project creates:
 * A **VPC** with a public subnet.